james-stevens/powerdns-webui/README.md

 There are deliberatly **NO** security options in this webapp, e.g. who can edit/delete zones/names/records etc.

-As a general principal, when you have a JavaScript/RestAPI webapp the place to put the security is in the serverside RestAPI.
+As a general principal, when you have a JavaScript+RestAPI webapp the place to put the security is in the serverside RestAPI.
 Any security put into the Javascript can probably be trivially circumvented and is therefore of extremely limited value.

 In various web proxies, there are options to block certain `METHODs`.
 For example, by blocking all `METHODs` except `GET`,